 Accustomed to contemporary creations straddling dance and performance, Thierry Smits here proposes a momentous return to a choreography focused on movement.
 To realize this, he has assembled a top-notch team who are not new to live performance.
 This piece has been created for five dancers and five musicians who come to us from both sides of Europe, bringing together seven nationalities.

 Two additional elements play a crucial role: light and colour, the key scenographic elements.
 Musicians and dancers move around on an eye-catching white carpet, whose reflection of light contributes to creating a vibrant and radiant universe.

-The radiant energy emanating from this piece is underpinned by a musical creation directly inspired by a baroque repertoire.
-The ancient sounds that accompany the dancers’ bodies will at times be interpreted by The WIG Society Chamber Music Ensemble quintet, while at other times in wrapped in Jean-François Lejeune’s outright contemporary electronic composition.
+The radiant energy emanating from the piece is underpinned by a musical creation directly inspired by a baroque repertoire.
+The ancient sonorities that accompany the dancers’ bodies and movements will be interpreted by “The WIG Society Chamber Music Ensemble” quintet, while at other times enwrapped in Jean-François Lejeune’s thoroughly contemporary electronic compositions.

 Co-production with Charleroi danse, La Coop asbl and Shelter Prod, Théâtre-Varia with the assistance of taxshelter.be, ING and the tax shelter of the Belgian federal government.